-

 3. Prioritise and List

-List each point under its category after gathering adequate data.
+List each point under its category after gathering enough data.
 Prioritise them by importance and organisational impact.

 4. Analyse and Interpret